SuyashLakhotia/UniversityNotes/CZ 3001 - Advanced Computer Architecture/Module 1.md

 - f: clock frequency

 ### Static Power Consumption
-- Consumed when the processor powered-on (even if no instructions are executed).
+- Consumed when the processor is powered-on (even if no instructions are executed).
-- Independent of clock frequency but increases with the temperature of the processor.
+- Independent of clock frequency.
-- Mainly due to leakage current.
+- Proportional to leakage current, which increases with temperature and vice-versa.
+- Increase in temperature also reduces the processor's reliability.

 #### Formula
 **P<sub>static</sub> = VI<sub>leak</sub>**

-- Leakage current increases with temperature and vice-versa.

 ### Reducing Power Consumption
 - **Maximum Operating Frequency:** f<sub>max</sub> &prop; (V - V<sub>th</sub>)<sup>2</sup> / V
-- Voltage reduction can result in considerable saving of power, however, performance is linearly degraded with voltage reduction.
+- Voltage reduction can result in considerable saving of power, however, performance is almost linearly degraded with voltage reduction.
-- If performance degrades, clock period increases, increasing total energy consumed.
+- If performance degrades, the clock period increases, increasing the total energy consumed.

-#### Energy Delay Product
+#### Energy & Energy Delay Product
+- Since battery life & net heat dissipation depend on energy consumption (and not power consumption), a better metric for power efficiency is **energy (in Joules/instruction)**.
+- However, energy can also be reduced by reducing the voltage that may subsequently degrade the speed performance.
-- **Energy Delay Product = Energy &times; Computation Time**
+- Hence, **Energy Delay Product = Energy &times; Computation Time** is a better metric than power and energy to compare the power efficiency of processors.
 - How to reduce EDP?
 	- Either increase the performance or reduce the energy dissipation without significantly deteriorating the other.
 		- Parallel Processing & Pipelining.
 	- Voltage-Frequency Scaling
 		- If a system is designed to provide more than required performance at a given voltage, then the operating voltage and frequency can be scaled down to provide needed performance with lower power dissipation.

-### Notes
-- Power dissipation makes the device hotter, which reduces the reliability of the processor.